Wuhan Tianhe International Airport: Roads

 Two tolled expressways, the S18 Wuhan Airport Expressway and the S19 Wuhan Airport 2nd Expressway, connect the airport to downtown Hankou.

-Public Transit
+Public transport

 There is a limited bus service between Wuhan Tianhe Airport and several bus stops in the urban area of Wuhan.

 The Wuhan–Xiaogan intercity railway, one of the lines of the Wuhan Metropolitan Area intercity railway, serves Wuhan Tianhe Airport.
 This railway opened in December 2016.

 The extension of Line 2 of Wuhan Metro to Tianhe International Airport station opened on 28 December 2016.